What is a limited company...

 The Board decides on salaries and dividends so, to the fullest extent permitted in law, a one-person business has complete freedom to allocate extractions as he or she sees fit.

-The director is also, by definition, the person in the company who actually does the work and generates the income.
-In that way, it may ‘feel’ like a self-employment (sole trade) and the day-to-day business may be no different, but the worker and the company are financially separate and that’s where the director needs to act accordingly – and where it differs from a sole trade.
+The director is also, by definition, the person who actually does the work and generates the income.
+In that way, it may 'feel' like a self-employment (sole trade) and the day-to-day activity may be no different, but the worker and the company are financially separate and that's where the director needs to act accordingly - and where it differs from a sole trade.

-For the large majority of such companies, to a greater or lesser extent their accountant acts in loco directoris to ensure the principal legal aspects are handled, allowing the person to get on with their business.
+For the large majority of such concerns, to a greater or lesser extent their accountant acts in loco directoris to ensure the principal legal aspects are handled, allowing the person to get on with their work.

-Many companies are formed by spouses or other co-habiting partnerships, because ‘household’ taxes can be minimised through different levels of salary and dividends between them.
+Many companies are formed by spouses or other co-habiting partnerships, because 'household' taxation can be minimised through different levels of salary and dividends between them.

 The main responsibilities of The Board

-1. To keep adequate day-to-day financial records, i.e. bookkeeping (although in reality, this may be no more than a monthly update for one-person companies).
+1. To keep adequate day-to-day financial records, i.e. bookkeeping (although in reality, this may be no more than a monthly update for one-person ventures).

 2. To ensure the company remains solvent and there is no risk to customers or creditors (this follows from 1 above).